-Transformational leaders are able to communicate a clear vision and share a passion for engaging in the journey – they are able to make the group they lead feel recharged and energized for the challenge ahead.
+Transformational leadership – transformational leaders are able to communicate a clear vision.
+They share a passion for engaging in the journey.
+Such leaders are able to make the group they lead feel recharged and energized for the challenge ahead.

 Transformational leaders win the trust of those they lead.
 They usually show energy, enthusiasm and passion and they want everyone in the group to succeed.

 Some military and political leaders are transformational leaders.
 But without honesty and integrity, transformational leadership skills can be misused.

 A transformational leader’s behaviour needs to be absolutely consistent and resonant with the vision, the challenge and a commitment to the well-being of the group.

 Transformational leadership is best accompanied by a servant leadership approach.
 This means the leader has a clear set of values and models these for those who are led.
 The leader needs to give the team confidence that they really can meet the goal.